csci-185/spring2023/pages/_assignments/tutorial03.md

     }
 </style>

-In this tutorial, you are going to make a homepage for your coursework, which you will create directly inside of your `csci185` directory (the folder where you made your git repository).
+In this tutorial, you are going to make a homepage to showcase the work you have done in this class.
+You will create your homepage at the root of your `csci185` directory (the folder where you made your git repository).
 Please complete the following steps:

 ## Step 1: Get Set Up

-Create a brand new file called `index.html` directly inside of your `csci185` directory, and paste this (suggested) starter code into the HTML file you just created:
+Create a brand new file called `index.html` **directly inside** of your `csci185` directory, and paste this (suggested) starter code into the HTML file you just created:

 ```html
 <!-- You're welcome to change any of this! -->